By Hilde Thunem (email@example.com)

 The fragment is pieced together from five separate pieces; a tiny fragment, two four-sided pieces that widens towards the bottom, flanked by two gores (which demonstrates that gores were used to widen these garments).

-There is a long sleeve (fragment 57) from the harbour demonstrating that at least the sleeves of the overtunic had a fitted shape that followed the curved armholes of the tunic body.
-Such a close fit would probably not have been possible with linen fabric (the fabric is less stretchy than wool, so an exact copy would make it difficult to move your arms), but the sleeve fragments demonstrate that a different cut than a purely geometrical shape was in use.
+There is a long sleeve (fragment 57) from the harbour.
+It demonstrates that at least the sleeves of the overtunic had a fitted shape that followed the curved armholes of the tunic body.
+A linen sleeve might have had a less close fit (the fabric is less stretchy than wool, so an exact copy would make it difficult to move your arms).
+However, the woollen sleeve fragments demonstrate that a different cut than a purely geometrical shape was in use.

 Also from the harbour, there were two long strips (30 cm and 81 cm long respectively) of woollen twill that have been dyed and fulled (fragment 6A and 6B).
 The longest of the strips exhibited a slight curving, and have stitches used to fasten a lining, and stitches that may have fastened a trim.
 Hägg interprets the strips as the bottom edge of a garment, and believe that they come from a floor length overtunic.
 If this interpretation is correct, this is rare archaeological evidence of a women's garment reaching below the hip (even if it is not the serk).